visgl/luma.gl/docs/api-reference/shadertools/shader-assembler.md

 - `modules`=`[]` (Array) - list of shader modules (either objects defining the module, or names of previously registered modules)
 - `inject`=`{}` (Object) - map of substituions,
 - `hookFunctions`=`[]` Array of hook functions descriptions.
 Descriptions can simply be the hook function signature (with a prefix `vs` for vertex shader, or `fs` for fragment shader) or an object with the hook signature, and a header and footer that will always appear in the hook function.
 For example:
-- `transpileToGLSL100`: force transpilation to GLSL ES 1.0 (see below)

 ```typescript
 [